MatMasIt/notesArchive/latest/Inglese/2021/novembre/giovedì_18/11_09_00/appunti.md

 They are leaving, the weather is getting better

-Through the fog they can
+Through the fog they can perceive the glimmering of the moonshine

+The ancient marine kills the bird

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTMxODMxODcsLTE3MDA4NDYzODgsNT
+eyJoaXN0b3J5IjpbLTIwNjg5ODY4OTIsLTE3MDA4NDYzODgsNT
 U3OTc0OTE5LC02NTIwNDk2ODhdfQ==
 -->